 River cruises have been around for a long time but they are all the rage right now.
 Maybe it’s the trend of seeking out smaller scale, more authentic, artisanal experiences.
 Or perhaps it’s that baby boomers, many retired and looking for hassle-free adventure travel, are taking another look.

-One reason is the convenience involved in river cruising.
-Writing about her experience on a Uniworld cruise on the travel site Landlopers.com, the author confesses, “convenience and unique access are the two main reasons why I recommend river cruises.
+One reason is the convenience of river cruising.
+Writing about her experience on a Uniworld cruise, the author confesses that “convenience and unique access are the two main reasons why I recommend river cruises.
 Unpacking once is a luxury most visitors to Europe know nothing about, but for me it’s a great reason to join a cruise.
 Settling into my cabin and having a home base, while still exploring different towns and cities is a luxury in its own right and shouldn’t be underestimated.”

 River cruises tend to be cultural, experiential, educational, and scenic.
 As the CEO and founder of Viking River Cruises, Tor Hagen, states, “I like to say that ocean cruising is a drinking man’s cruise.
 River cruising is a thinking man’s cruise.”